kris-olvr21/Barbearia-Alura/README.md

 # Barbearia-Alura

-Project of a web page of a Barbershop.
+Project of a web page of a Barbershop, developed in the course HTML5 and CSS3.

 Technologies:
 <br>HTML
 <br>CSS

-Developed with: Alura.
+Developed with: Platform Alura.